-Executive Deferred Compensation Plan 2007 (Non-Qualified Deferred Compensation Plan).
-In December 2006, the Board adopted the Winnebago Industries, Inc. Executive Deferred Compensation Plan (the "Executive Deferred Compensation Plan").
+Executive Deferred Compensation Plan (2007) (Non-Qualified Deferred Compensation Plan).
+In December 2006, the Board adopted the Winnebago Industries, Inc. Executive Deferred Compensation Plan (as amended and restated, the "Executive Deferred Compensation Plan").
 The Executive Deferred Compensation Plan permits executive officers, including the Named Executive Officers, to defer a portion of their salary and all or a portion of their cash incentive award compensation.
 The Executive Deferred Compensation Plan became effective as of January 1, 2007 and applies to compensation paid to participants on and after such date.
+The Executive Deferred Compensation Plan was amended and restated effective June 22, 2011 to clarify administrative procedures and further substantiate compliance under IRC 409A.

-Under the Exe cutive Deferred Compensation Plan, executive officers and certain key employees may annually choose to defer up to 50 percent of their salary and up to 100 percent of their cash incentive awards.
+Under the Executive Deferred Compensation Plan, executive officers and certain key employees may annually choose to defer up to 50 percent of their salary and up to 100 percent of their cash incentive awards.
 The Committee may, from time to time and in its sole and absolute discretion, select the available investments in which a participant's deferred benefit account may be deemed invested ("Available Investments").